Lululemon shares surge as consumers snap up pricier athletic wear

 Lululemon's first-quarter results also moved past estimates as the company saw traffic across both its stores and online up about 30%.
 The company also reported a 79% rise in sales in China, bolstered by the rollback of COVID restrictions.

-"LULU defied investor worries in Q1 as strong guest (store traffic) metrics continued into Q2," Zvejnieks added.
+A loyal customer base has also given the company a leg up, helping it sell more of its popular products, such as the Align high-rise yoga pants which retails between $98 and $118, at full price, even amid an uncertain economy.

+"Lululemon's stores continue to be a key catalyst for customer retention and acquisition," analysts at TD Cowen wrote in a note.

-The company's strong results also lifted shares of other athletic wear makers including Nike Inc NKE.N and Under Armour UAA.N, which were up 3% and 1.3%, respectively, in premarket trading.
+The company's strong results also lifted shares of other athletic wear makers including Nike Inc NKE.N and Athleta owner Gap Inc GPS.N by 3% and 1%, respectively, in premarket trading.
 Shares of European sportswear companies Adidas ADSGn.DE and Puma PUMG.DE were also up.

-Lululemon's forward price-to-earnings multiple (P/E), a common benchmark for valuing stocks, is 26.35, higher than industry peers including Nike and Under Armour that have a P/E ratio of 25.40 and 13.79, respectively.

-"Lululemon's fundamentals are impressive on a standalone basis and especially relative to peers ...(the)results further embolden our view that LULU can likely weather the macro headwinds more effectively than peers," said Alex Straton, analyst at Morgan Stanley.
+"We continue to believe that Lululemon is best positioned in a consumer slowing cycle," said Adrienne Yih, analyst at Barclays.

 ((Savyata.Mishra@thomsonreuters.com;))